Now Playing

 Attorney General Eric Holder said two men, Manssor Arbabsiar and Gholam Shakuri, have been accused in connection with the alleged plot.
 Authorities said they had planned a bombing to kill the Saudi ambassador, Adel al-Jubeir.

-Holder, speaking at a news conference along with FBI Director Robert Mueller, said the plot was "directed and approved" by senior members of Quds force, which is part of the Iranian Revolutionary Guards Corps and the Iranian military.
+Holder, speaking at a news conference along with FBI Director Robert Mueller, said the plot was "directed and approved" by senior members of Quds Force, which is part of the Iranian Revolutionary Guards Corps and the Iranian military.

-"High-up officials in those agencies, which is are an integral part of the Iranian government, were responsible for this plot," Holder said.
+"High-up officials in those agencies, which is an integral part of the Iranian government, were responsible for this plot," Holder said.

 Holder said the plot "constitutes a flagrant violation of U.S. and international law, including a convention that explicitly protects diplomats from being harmed.